cscheid/cscheid.net/_posts/2012-10-18-visweek2012-monday-and-tuesday.markdown

 better place" to the intersection of art and visualization (by
 [Francesca
-Samsel](http://www.francescasamsel.com/home_html/HOME.html), who is actually organizing an [intriguingly named](http://visweek.org/visweek/2012/workshop/visweek/scheherazades-toolbox-artists-meet-visualization) workshop on Thursday), to our own
+Samsel](http://www.francescasamsel.com/home_html/HOME.html), who is actually organizing a workshop on Thursday), to our own
 [Robert Kosara](http://eagereyes.org) talking about story telling in visualization.
 This was possibly the best party I've ever attended at VisWeek, and I would love for something like it to become